hisroar/NNonHexiwear/README.md

 # NNonHexiwear

-A workflow to help get started on implementing neural networks on Hexiwear using Mbed.
+An environment to help get started on implementing neural networks on Hexiwear using Mbed.
 [Hexiwear] is chosen because of its rich sensor ecosystem.
 The Hexiwear docking station is probably necessary to flash the binary files from Mbed.

 ### Included things